Curation

 Here are some press clippings including write-up by the Wall Street Journal and the Montreal Gazette following our collaborative press tour.

-I co-curated Tusarnitut!
-Music Born of the Cold, an interdisciplinary and trilingual exhibition (English, French, Inuktitut) with Inuit curator Lisa Koperqualuk and Prof. Emeritus Jean-Jacques Nattiez.
-The exhibition focused on Inuit musical culture—practices once suppressed by colonial policies.
-This work draws on extensive years of ethnomusicological research and personal archives of Nattiez and focuses on two major genres of Inuit music, drum dancing and throat singing, in addition to many audio and video recordings he included over 200 works of visual art—sculptures, prints, drawings, masks—representing Inuit musicians, dancers and singers as well as angakkuniq (shamanic) rituals and scenes of daily life.
-This exhibition was important for emphasizing the living, evolving presence of Inuit musical heritage rather than treating it as historical artifact.
+I served as Associate Curator for Tusarnitut!
+Music Born of the Cold, an interdisciplinary and trilingual exhibition (English, French, Inuktitut) co-curated by Inuk curator Lisa Koperqualuk and Prof. Emeritus Jean-Jacques Nattiez.
+The exhibition focused on Inuit music—practices once suppressed by colonial policies.
+Drawing on Nattiez's extensive ethnomusicological research and personal archives, the exhibition explored two major genres of Inuit music—qilaujaqtuq (drum dancing) and katajjaq, (throat singing) —through audio and video recordings alongside over 200 works of visual art representing Inuit musicians, dancers, singers, angakkuniq (shamanic) rituals, and scenes of daily life.
+The exhibit channeled music's connection to contemporary Inuit visual art, highlighting living practices that confront colonial erasures through multisensory experience.

 Various